justinmanley/www.justinmanley.work/projects/lifestory/version/1/index.md

 It started when I was cleaning out her apartment.
 I was in Mariam’s study, a chilly room whose walls fit tightly around its single window.
 As I sat down in front of her computer, I saw myself reflected in the dark bulge of its glass screen.
 I gave the mouse a perfunctory shake as I reached with my other hand under the desk to feel around for the computer’s power button.
 But before I had found the power button, the screen flickered.

-It showed a terminal striped with lines of monospace text and a pattern of black and white squares changing according to a familiar logic.
-I froze, still twisted with one arm below the desk searching for the power button.
-What I was looking at made no sense.
+It showed a terminal striped with lines of monospace text.
+The text, arranged in a simple table, gave an accounting of a strange inventory: beehives, blinkers, blocks, gliders, loaves, boats, toads.
+I slowly untwisted myself and drew my arm up from below the desk, eyes fixed on the screen.
+Those words — beehive, blinker, glider — were familiar.
+But they made no sense.
 Marian had renounced Life years ago, I thought.

-I untwisted myself, pulled my eyes away from the changing squares, and looked to the text, which was the output of some command-line program Mariam had run (it must have been Mariam; who else could it have been?).
-The last line of text reported that it taken the program ten days to find the pattern of changing squares.
+I scrolled upwards, to the top of the inventory, which I assumed was the output of some command-line program Mariam had run (it must have been Mariam; who else could it have been?).
+Above the inventory, a line of text announced: “Solution not found,” and described the inventory below as incidental “debris” generated in the course of the search (for what, I wondered?).
+The same line reported that the program had run for ten days.
 The timestamp on that line showed it had been printed to the terminal earlier that day.

 A shiver ran up my spine.
 Mariam had written and run this program while she was still alive, and it had completed only after her death.
-She had never known its result, had never seen the pattern I watched as it danced on the screen.
+She had been thinking about this program and its search during her final days, and she had never known its result.

 I began to explore the computer.
 In the folder containing the program in the terminal, I found other Life-related programs, along with lots of files I guessed might represent Life patterns.
 The timestamps on the files went back five years.

 Looking up from the screen, my gaze passed over on a box of floppy disks.
 I pulled the box towards me and began to flip through the disks.
 The paper labels on the disks were marked in ballpoint pen: “Oscillators ’87-’88,” “Spaceships ’91” and “Misc.
 Patterns.”
 The dates were all out of order, but taken together, I found disks going back fifteen years.
 It had been decades since Mariam and I explored Life together, and I had forgotten most of what I had once learned.
-But I remembered enough to know that oscillators and spaceships were part of Life.
+But the inventory on the computer and the labels on the disks dredged up old memories.

-When Mariam died, I thought she had gone decades without Life.
+When Mariam died, I thought she had gone years without Life.
 We all thought that, everyone who knew her.
 But in secret, she had continued simulating, solving, searching.
 Why?

 When I got home from Mariam’s apartment that day, I pulled out a cardboard box containing a jumble of letters and photographs and theater playbills.
 I rifled through the sentimental miscellany.
 Finally, near the bottom of the stack, I found the magazine clipping I was looking for.